 Which Pandas-like operations can I use to build SQL models?

-Objectiv Bach has support for an initial set of Pandas-like operations.
-For all supported operations, check the reference in the Modeling section.
+For all supported pandas operations, check the reference in the Bach documentation section.

 Can I run these models in production?

 Does Objectiv include any data visualisation/dashboards for BI purposes?

 Objectiv does not include its own data visualisation tools as we believe there are many excellent solutions out there already that serve this purpose.
 We have instead focused our efforts on enabling you to easily feed your Objectiv data into your BI tool of choice.

 Does Objectiv’s tracker collect personally identifiable information?
 (PII)

 Yes, but not before the user has given explicit consent.
 In order to identify returning users, Objectiv creates a unique user ID.
 Objectiv only tracks what is strictly required in order to model effectively.

 Does Objectiv store or share any user data?

 No. Objectiv’s data is strictly first party and we do not have access to the generated event data.
 You’re free to choose how and where to store your data and have full control over who gets to see and use it.